dan-the-dev/object-calisthenics-rules/README.md

 }
 ```

-We can create **guards** to eliminate else command and improve readability of our code:
+We can create **guards** to eliminate else command and improve readability of our code; a guard is an `if` that handle a special case and then return something, avoiding the execution of following code:

 ```php
 /** DO THIS INSTEAD */